 If you're a spoon, your hips are much wider than your bust and have a shelf-like appearance.
-Your best assets are your lower legs and arms, so make sure to show them off!
+Your best assets are your lower legs and arms, so show them off!
 The trick to picking the right bikini is to find one that minimizes the attention to your tummy and hips.

 As a spoon, you should wear the following: